barbenhamou/NetflixProject/README.md

 ## Running the server - Recommendation system
 This project uses Docker for easy building.

-To compile the server, run this command (it might take a while):
+To compile the recommend server, run this command (it might take a while):
 ```bash
 docker build -f Dockerfile.server -t serverimage .
 ```